1250 Ferry St, Marshfield, MA 02050, USA

 There was a shipyard at White’s Ferry as early as 1705.
 The sloop Mary & Abigail (40 tons) was built that year.
 Simeon Keene built ships in 1787, beginning with the schooner Neptune (64 tons).
 Then from 1825-40 the Hall Family (mostly Luke, plus William and Samuel) built ships there.
 The only steamboat built on the North River was built there in 1839, the Mattakees, or Mattakeesett (21 tons).
 The steamboat was intended to be put to use towing new vessels downriver, but this proved to be difficult because the winding course of the river did not permit an ample length of tow line.
 The Mattakees was sold and put to use in Boston Harbor instead.

 White's Ferry Shipyard also produced spars, sails, cordage and rigging.
 Ships built upstream were often rigged here, and many also had their masts stepped, before setting out to sea.
+The painting featured here on the website is an artist's rendering of White's Ferry in shipyards days by W. Ray Freden.
+It is used with permission.

 In the early days of Plymouth Colony, the Pilgrim Trail, also known as Green Harbor Path, was the main route from Plymouth to Scituate.
 From North Plymouth, it followed the coastline through Kingston, crossing the Jones River near Rocky Nook at a location known as the Wading Place.
 It continued through Duxbury along a route west of today's Tremont Street/3A, and crossed into Marshfield at Careswell Street.
 Heading north through Marshfield, it crossed the Green Harbor River near today's Bourne Park Ave. and crossed the South River at a spot called Valley Bars.
 From there it proceeded along the base of Snake Hill (Telegraph Hill) to White's Ferry.
 After the ferry crossing at what was then the North River (now the South River), it proceeded along Humarock's barrier beach, crossing into Scituate's mainland between Fourth and Third Cliffs (the present location of the North River mouth).
 From there, it led to the Scituate First Church.
 This road was formally designated by Plymouth Colony in 1637.
 It was probably the first court-ordered road in America.